maxmheinze/macrometrics/exam_sample_questions.md

 #### Consider the classical linear model; what parameters are there to model?

+Sophia: In the classical linear model, the ordinary least squares model, there are several parameters to model.
+In case of a simple linear regression model with one dependent variable and one independent variable.
+The model can be represented as:

+Y = β₀ + β₁X + ε,

+Here Y is the dependent variable, X is the independent variable, β₀ is the intercept parameter, β₁ is the slope parameter ε is the error term, assumed to be normally distributed with mean zero and constant variance σ².

 ##### What is the sampling distribution of this model and how is it related to conjugate parameters for the priors?

+Sophia: The sampling distribution of the classical linear model assumes that the error term ε follows a normal distribution with mean zero and constant variance σ².
+Therefore, the dependent variable Y is also normally distributed with mean β₀ + β₁X and variance σ².
+Conjugate priors are prior distributions that, when combined with the likelihood function, lead to posterior distributions that have the same functional form as the priors.

 ##### Show how to use the dependent Normal Inverse-Gamma prior to derive posterior moments for this model.